hack4impact-utk/internal-applications/.github/ISSUE_TEMPLATE/applicant-tracking.md

 ---
-name: Applicant Tracking
+name: Applicant Tracking System
-about: Template for issues in the applicant tracking project
+about: Template for issues in the applicant tracking system project
 title: ''
-labels: Applicant Tracking
+labels: Applicant Tracking System
 assignees: ''
 ---